Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an IAM policy that prohibits changes to the specific CloudTrail trail and apply the policy to a new IAM group.
 Have team members use individual IAM accounts that are members of the new IAM group.

 ### A company uses Amazon RDS for MySQL as a database engine for its applications.
 A recent security audit revealed an RDS instance that is not compliant with company policy for encrypting data at rest.
 A security engineer at the company needs to ensure that all existing RDS databases are encrypted using server-side encryption and that any future deviations from the policy are detected.
 Which combination of steps should the security engineer take to accomplish this?
-(Select TWO.)
+(Select TWO)

 - [x] Create an IAM Config rule to detect the creation of unencrypted RDS databases.
 Create an Amazon EventBridge (Amazon CloudWatch Events) rule to trigger on the IAM Config rules compliance state change and use Amazon Simple Notification Service (Amazon SNS) to notify the security operations team.
 - [ ] Use IAM System Manager State Manager to detect RDS database encryption configuration drift.
 Create an Amazon EventBridge (Amazon CloudWatch Events) rule to track state changes and use Amazon Simple Notification Service (Amazon SNS) to notify the security operations team.